ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 ### Query structure

-Queries have the follwing structure:
+Queries have the following structure:

 ```javascript
 query {